 We now conclude this section with a generalization of a result of Thomas which shows that under the hypothesis of Martin's Conjecture, there exists a countable Borel equivalence relation which is \emph{not} Borel bounded.
 Recall that $\leq_T$ denotes the Turing reducibility relation on $2^\omega$.
-Then the \emph{Turing equivalence relation} $\oequiv_T$ defined by $x\equiv_Ty$ iff $x\leq_Ty$ and $y\leq_Tx$ is one of the most important countable Borel equivalence relations.
+The \emph{Turing equivalence relation} $\equiv_T$ defined by $x\equiv_Ty$ iff $x\leq_Ty$ and $y\leq_Tx$ is one of the most important countable Borel equivalence relations.

-Martin's Conjecture is the statement that any Borel $\oequiv_T$-invariant function is either constant or increasing on a cone.
+Martin's Conjecture is the statement that any Borel homomorphism from $\equiv_T$ to $\equiv_T$ is either constant or $\leq_T$-increasing on a cone.
 (Here, a subset of $2^\omega$ is said to be a \emph{cone} if it is $\leq_T$-upwards closed).
 We shall require only the following consequence of Martin's Conjecture (for instance, see Theorem~2.1(i) in \cite{mc}):